spencerfjelstad/byte_le_royale_2021/sphinx/TireObjects.rst

 ================  ===========================
-tire_econ          A fuel efficient tire, but at the cost of traction tire_normal        A tire that is balanced between fuel efficiency and traction tire_sticky        A high traction tire at the cost of fuel efficiency monster_truck      Negates the bandit event
+tire_econ          A fuel efficient tire, but at the cost of traction tire_normal        A tire that is balanced between fuel efficiency and traction tire_sticky        Negates damage from the icy_road at the cost of fuel efficiency monster_truck      Negates damage from the bandit event at the cost of fuel efficiency
 ================  ===========================